 The Story Tour

 Take your first step into a fairy tale through a five-chapter orientation to a story that fascinates you.
-With the help of videos and exercises, you’ll receive guidance to find a fairy tale.
-Then you’ll step into a vital scene and begin to tour the story.
-You’ll map its changing terrain, tap into the diverse perspectives of the characters, and consider how the story might be healing for you.
+With the help of videos and exercises, you’ll begin by receiving guidance to find a fairy tale.

 The Otherworld Journey